 This section focuses on the physical aspects of your iPad.
 Learn where buttons are and their functions.
 For a full run down of iPad buttons check out our article here.

 The Home button is the only physical button on the front of the iPad.
 It takes you back to the Home screen when you press it.
+Older iPad models have a rounded square icon on the Home button, while newer models are blank and often have touch-sensitive technology built into the Home button.

 The Lightning port is the small port on the iPad where you would normally plug in your Lightning-to-USB cable to charge the iPad.